 Applications in agriculture

-DDAC also finds applications in the agricultural sector, where it is used to disinfect farm premises, greenhouses, and even certain crops.
+DDAC also finds applications in the agricultural sector, where it is used to disinfect farm buildings, greenhouses, and even some crops.
 Its effectiveness against a wide variety of microorganisms helps protect plants from diseases caused by fungi and bacteria, while maintaining sanitary conditions in agricultural production facilities.
 However, due to environmental safety standards, its use on crops intended for human consumption is strictly regulated, and dosages must be carefully controlled.

 Properties of Didecyldimethylammonium Chloride